 • methyluracil ointment 10%.

-It is possible to treat sores that have crawled out above the lip and hurt at home, resorting to traditional medicine.
+You can treat sores that have come out above the lip and hurt at home, resorting to folk medicine.
 These methods will help prevent the disease from developing:

-1. Rinse with normal saline.
-It has a disinfectant effect and prevents the growth of bacteria.
-For 1 cup of warm water, you need to take 1 teaspoon of salt.
-It is necessary to rinse after meals or before going to bed.
-After the end of the procedure, the wounds should be smeared with honey.
+1. Rinse with normal saline solution.
+Has a disinfecting effect and prevents the growth of bacteria.
+For 1 glass of warm water you need to take 1 teaspoon of salt.
+Rinsing should be done after meals or before bed.
+After completing the procedure, the wounds should be smeared with honey.

-2. Treatment of sores with a 3% peroxide solution diluted with boiled water in a ratio of 1: 1 (for more details, see the article: treatment of sores on the tongue with a photo).
+2. Treatment of ulcers with a 3% peroxide solution diluted with boiled water in a 1:1 ratio (more details in the article: treatment of ulcers on the tongue with photo).
 Repeat three times a day.

-3. Use of lemon juice.
-You should cut a lemon and squeeze its juice directly onto the wound, after which it should be smeared with honey.
+3. Using lemon juice.
+You should cut a lemon and squeeze its juice directly onto the wound, then lubricate it with honey.

-4. Applying a mixture of lemon juice, soda and honey.
-You will need half a lemon, ¼ teaspoon baking soda, 1 teaspoon cold water and half a teaspoon honey.
+4. Applying a mixture of lemon juice, baking soda and honey.
+You will need half a lemon, ¼ teaspoon of soda, 1 teaspoon of cold water and half a teaspoon of honey.

-5. Cauterization with a solution of Furacilin or Chlorhexidine.
-Before that, make a disinfectant compress.
-A medicine is applied to a bandage or cotton wool and applied to the ulcer for 5 minutes.
+5. Cauterization with Furacilin solution or Chlorhexidine.
+Before doing this, make a disinfectant compress.
+The medicine is applied to a bandage or cotton wool and applied to the ulcer for 5 minutes.

-6. Rinse with decoctions of thyme, chamomile, eucalyptus, marigold, oak bark.
+6. Rinsing with decoctions of thyme, chamomile, eucalyptus, marigold, oak bark.

-7. The use of sea buckthorn oil.
+7. Application of sea buckthorn oil.
 Produces a healing effect.

 8. Rinse every hour with a special solution.
-Mix 10 tablets of furacilin in 4 cups of boiling water with 2 teaspoons of soda and salt.
+Mix 10 furatsilin tablets with 2 teaspoons of soda and salt in 4 glasses of boiling water.
 Rinse your mouth several times for half a minute.

-Here are some helpful tips to help you deal with the problem of white sores and reduce pain:
+Below is a series useful tips which will help cope with the problem of white sores and reduce painful sensations:

-1. Do not drink carbonated water and avoid foods high in acid.
-Actual if the cause of the appearance of ulcers is increased acidity.
+1. Avoid drinking carbonated water and avoid foods that are high in acid.
+Relevant if the cause of ulcers is increased acidity.

-2. Sores will not be able to develop if you constantly drink cool water or apply a piece of ice to the affected area.
+2. Sores will not develop if you constantly drink cool water or apply a piece of ice to the affected area.

-3. With severe pain, you can resort to local painkillers with lidocaine, for example, Calgel.
+3. At severe pain you can resort to painkillers local action with lidocaine, for example, Kalgel.

 4. Continue good oral care.